microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 ```

 Now in the body of `f`, `x` will have type `number` because any `undefined` argument will be replaced with `10`.
-Note that when a parameter is optional, callers can always pass `undefined`, as this simply simualtes a "missing" argument:
+Note that when a parameter is optional, callers can always pass `undefined`, as this simply simulates a "missing" argument:

 ```ts twoslash
 declare function f(x?: number): void;